Law of persons in South Africa: Presumption of death

-In South Africa when a person disappears and there is no evidence either way as to whether or not he is still alive.
-There is no corpse in respect of which a doctor can issue a death certificate, and no-one who can testify that the person is actually dead.
-In these circumstances a presumption of death may be ordered, in respect either of common law or of statutory provisions.
-Anyone with an interest in the death of a missing person may apply in this regard to whichever High Court has jurisdiction over the area in which the missing person lived at the time of disappearance, and must convince the court, on a balance of probabilities, that the missing person is dead.
-Deaths are not presumed lightly, in other words; the court must be confident that the missing person is more likely dead than alive.A court cannot declare someone dead but presume that the person is more likely dead than alive.The circumstances under which the person left under,are also taken into consideration and also the age of the person is taken into consideration.
+In South Africa, when a person disappears and there is insufficient evidence to establish whether or not he is still alive, there is no body for which a doctor can issue a death certificate and no witness who can testify to the person's death.
+In such circumstances, a presumption of death may be sought under either the common law or statutory provisions.
+Anyone with an interest in the death of the missing person may apply to the High Court having jurisdiction over the area in which the person lived at the time of the disappearance, and must establish, on a balance of probabilities, that the person is dead.
+A court will not presume death lightly and must be satisfied that the missing person is more likely to be dead than alive.
+In making this determination, the court may consider the circumstances of the disappearance and the person's age.